ipatch/dotfiles/README.md

 <summary>Uncompleted</summary>

+- [ ] #tmux how not move window title names when prefix key is pressed and label `^S` is shown in the left side of the status bar.
 - [ ] #nvim RIP 🪦 `packer.nvim` looks i need to migrate to `lazy.nvim` sooner than later 😑
 - [ ] #tmux only display window index numbers after the prefix key has pressed (this gunna be a tricky one) 🤔
 - [ ] #linux, #dual-function-keys, #dualfunctionkeys, with my ext keychron k6 keyboard map lower left `control` to `fn` ie. function key.